solide-project/docs/blog/erc4337/entry-point/_part-1.md

 Go to implementation information for [_validatePrepayment](#%EF%B8%8F-_validateprepayment)

-After the validation of both the Account and Paymaster, the validation is check if see if they expire in `_validateAccountAndPaymasterValidationData`.
+After the validation of both the Account and Paymaster, the validation is checked to see if they expire in `_validateAccountAndPaymasterValidationData`.
 If the validation is successful, the EntryPoint will execute the UserOperations.

 Go to implementation information for [_validateAccountAndPaymasterValidationData](#%EF%B8%8F-validateaccountandpaymastervalidationdata)